Broad-Leaved Sweet Pea, Everlasting Pea, Wild Sweet Pea, Perennial Pea, Perennial Peavine, Everlasting Vetchling, Sweet

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 Lathyrus latifolius L. is the accepted scientific name for this species.
 The genus and species were named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 There are 30 species of Lathyrus that are native to North America but Lathyrus latifolius is native to parts of Europe and Northern Africa.
 This species made its way to American gardeners in the 1700’s and escaped.
-Now, they are a common wildflower throughout the country, even declared as an invasive species in some areas.
+Now, they are a common wildflower throughout the country and is even declared an invasive species in some areas.